 Notes:

 To test the jam for doneness, place a saucer or small plate in the freezer.
-When ready, remove it, add 1/2 teaspoon of jam, and return it to the freezer.
-After about one minute, the jam should feel cool and seem spreadable without being runny.
-If it’s not thick enough, contine cooking it for a few more minutes, and re-test.
+When ready, remove it, add 1/2 teaspoon of jam.
+Push the jam around on the plate for several seconds, pushing it together and spreading it out.
+It should set up and become jammy – not too thick not too runny.
+If it’s not thick enough, continue cooking it for a few more minutes, and re-test.
 Once you’ve finished the jam and have completely refrigerated it, you can still adjust its texture. if it’s too thin, spoon it back into a pan and bring it to a full boil for a few minutes; re-refrigerate.
 If it’s too thick, spoon it back into a pan, add water (no less than two tablespoons, no more than a half-cup), heat it while stirring, just until it the water is fully incorporated and the mixture begins to boil, and re-refrigerate.

 Recipe can be doubled easily.
 Cooking times will increase slightly.